charlesmchen/WeView2/Tutorial1.md

     <source src="videos/video-408A68F3-4E9A-4617-BF0B-138C8DC3C9C7-76443-0005E3B3D9B61AEF.webm" type="video/webm" />
 </video>

-* If the WeView is resized, its contents are automatically re-layed out.
+* If a WeView is resized, its contents are automatically re-layed out.
+If any of its subviews are themeselves WeViews, they are also layed out.
-* If the WeView's layout has extra space, its contents are positioned based on __alignment__.
+* If a WeView's layout has extra space, its contents are positioned based on __alignment__.
 By default, a horizontal layout has center alignment.
 * A WeView layout has separate __hAlign__ (left, center, right) and __vAlign__ (top, center, bottom) properties.
 * You can set alignment with _\[WeViewLayout setHAlign:\]_ or _\[WeViewLayout setVAlign:\]_ or you can set multiple margins at once with methods like _\[UIView setMargin:\]_.